gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## uniq

-Remove duplicates from a `ReadonlyNonEmptyArray`, keeping the first occurrence of an element.
+Remove duplicates from a `NonEmptyReadonlyArray`, keeping the first occurrence of an element.

 **Signature**